Breach of Duty

 - If a doctor’s performance does not meet a minimum required standard of care, then that doctor may have breached their duty to their patient.

 - If a lawyer tells another a client’s secrets, then that lawyer may have breached their duty of confidentiality.

 - If a driver causes an accident while drunk or because they were speeding, then that driver may have breached their duty of care towards other drivers.

 - If a company manufactures a defective product that causes an injury, then that company may have breached its duty of care to its customers.

 These are just a few general examples of how a legal duty can be breached.
 Make sure you have your case reviewed by an experienced attorney to determine if a breach of duty has occurred.

 Get a Free Consultation Today to Have Your Questions Answered

-If you have been harmed because of a breach of duty, you should speak to an experienced attorney as quickly as possible.
+If you have been harmed because of a breach of duty, you should speak to an experienced personal injury attorney in Gainesville as quickly as possible.
 It is important to understand what compensation you are eligible for.
 Don’t leave money on the table.

 We offer a free consultation so you can have your case looked at by an experienced professional.